Grief is a universal experience. It is a human response to the loss of someone we love and value. However, it can also be a very difficult experience.

 Grief in response to a suicide can be particularly intense and difficult.
 It can raise many questions for family and friends of the person who died.

-Some of the experiences of bereavement following suicide might include:
+Some of the experiences of grief and bereavement following suicide might include:

-Some people find it difficult to tell others about the cause of death and choose not to do so.
-Initially this may be easier.
+Some people find it difficult to tell others that it was suicide and choose not to do so.
+Initially this may feel easier.
 However, it may result in experiencing a sense of unease and distance in your relationships with others.
 This may lead to a lack of support and a sense of isolation.
 Being as open and honest as possible is recommended.

 It is important not to expect too much of yourself in the early stages.
-You may not have the energy or motivation to live your life in the same way as before.
+For a while you may not have the energy or motivation to live your life in the same way as before.
 Remind yourself that you are reacting to a devastating blow.

 Some may feel there were many things they would have liked to have said to the person but were unable to because of the suddenness of the death.
 They may yearn to tell them they were loved, or to settle misunderstandings.
 It is common to feel sadness about the unfinished, unlived life, but it may help to recognise the person’s contributions and influences during their life and to remember the time spent together.

 Some people find it helpful to acknowledge that their lives will never be the same again.
 It has been described this way: “You will never be the same again, you will never get over it, but you will have a life again, you will wake up in the morning and feel good.
 You will start to make plans for the future.
 At some point, life will feel normal again; not the old normal, the new normal.”

 Don’t be afraid to ask for assistance.
 Some people will not be able to handle your grief, so find those who can.
 Seek out an understanding friend, family member or support group.
 Some bereaved people suggest it is best to do this sooner rather than later as it can make a real difference to you and your family and friends.